emarcey/cicerone/glossary/brewing/terms.clean.md

 	-  emulation has led to "Burtonization" via addition of calcium sulfate
 -  common treatment for pale ales/IPAs

+# Carbohydrates
+-  a broad class of compounds composed entirely of carbon, hydrogen, and oxygen
+-  includes big molecules like starch, and smaller individual sugars (maltose, glucose)
+-  name comes from fixed ratio where each Carbon ($C$) is accompanied by one molecule of water ($H_2O$)

+# Carbon Dioxide
+-  ($CO_2$) a gas produced by yeast during fermentation, which creates the "fizz" characteristic in beer
+-  sharp tingle when drinking caused by carbonic acid when $CO_2$ is dissolved
+-  created when yeast converts sugars into alcohol, mostly during primary fermentation
+-  additionally added during finishing, or bottle-conditioning
+-  measured in Volumes of $CO_2$
+-  Levels
+	-  Cask Conditioned: 1.2
+	-  Keg: usually 2-2.6
+	-  Higher Range: low 3s (especially Belgian beer)

+# Carbonation
+-  the second of 3 finishing steps, whereby the brewer dissolves $CO_2$ into beer
+-  usually occurs in a "brite tank," and  takes about 24 hours
+-  carbonates beer and, in US, measures exact volume for tax reporting
+-  brite tank equipped with sight glass for volume determination and carbonation stone that dispenses $CO_2$
+-  only real potential problem is incorrect carbonation

+# Carbonation Stone
+-  a device used in a brite tank to diffuse $CO_2$ into beer

 # Cask
 -  a container used for conditioning and serving beer, traditionally made of wood, though often made of stainless steel or plastic today
 -  UK Sizes: